Who are we?

 Dr Jane Simmonds

 Originally from Western Australia, Jane came to the UK in 1992 and has worked in the NHS, private practice, occupational health and higher education.
-Jane combines education and research at University College London with clinical work in the Hypermobility Unit at the Hospital of St John and St Elizabeth where she heads up the physiotherapy team alongside Rosemary Keer.
+Jane combines education and research at Great Ormond Street Institute of Child Health, University College London with her role as physiotherapy lead at the Hypermobility Unit, Wellington Hospital, London.
 Jane specialises in helping children and families to manage hypermobility related problems such as recurrent subluxations, chronic pain, chronic fatigue and dysautonomia.
 Research interests include; Hypermobility, Ehlers Danlos Syndrome, Bone Health and PoTS management.
 Jane is passionate about patient and health professional education.
 In her down time Jane enjoys time with family, painting and photography and trying to keep fit through walking, cycling and swimming.